KTamas03/web-scraping-challenge/README.md

 Tools/Libraries I Imported:
 - splinter library: used for automating web browser actions
 - bs4 library: Beautiful Soup, used for parsing websites and scraping specific data
-- json libray: to save the exported data in json format
+- json library: to save the exported data in json format
 - pathlib library: to create a file path to export the json file to

 My Files: